About Energy Night

-This year’s event is poised to attract MIT students, faculty, energy investors, business leaders, researches, and educators on October 19, 2012 from 5:00-8:30pm at the MIT Museum.
+This year’s event is poised to attract MIT students, faculty, energy investors, business leaders, researchers, and educators on October 17, 2014 from 6:00-9:00pm at the MIT Museum.
 Complimentary food and soft beverages will be provided.
 Alcoholic beverages can be purchased at a low cost.

 The event is free and open to the general public.
 No registration is required.